Phantas0s/alexandria-library/README.md

 Most of the time, I'm trying to avoid these traps:

-* Personal judgements
+* Personal judgements.
-* Understanding mistakes
+* Understanding mistakes.

-However, I'm a human being.
-There are mistakes and misconceptions in my mindmaps.
+* Biases (especially confirmation bias).

+I'm pretty sure there are a ton of them.

 Again, because of the personal nature of this library, you'll find some mindmaps hard to read, or even totally obscure.
 It's not because I think you're stupid (you're not), but because you're not me and, ultimately, I'm not you.

+Are we?

 ### My Mindmaps are Just Pale Copies

 If you find some mindmaps interesting, I invite you to read (or watch) the original source.
-You'll get way more out of it.
+You'll get **WAY more** out of it.

 ### Copyright